In 2022

 Research

-More than 13% of the 74,700 students enrolled in Monterey County school districts are homeless.
+More than 11,000 students enrolled in Monterey County school districts are homeless.
 Whether sleeping in a car, a tent, or on the living room floor of another family’s house, these children are experiencing the trauma of housing insecurity.

 Struggling kids are either our responsibility today or everyone’s responsibility tomorrow.
-If we do not help our kids, the lasting impact of childhood trauma will cause long term consequences for them as adults.
+If we do not help our kids, the lasting impact of childhood trauma may cause long term consequences for them as adults.

-Homelessness is the number one cause of students not graduating and those without a high school degree are 346% more likely to experience homelessness in the future.
+Homelessness is the No. 1 cause of students' failure to graduate and those without a high school degree are 3.5 times likely to experience homelessness in the future.
 The time to act is now.

 Read the Report